Never Ever (All Saints song): Background

-After the success of their debut single "I Know Where It's At", the group decided to record and produce their debut full-length studio album.
+After the success of their debut single "I Know Where It's At", the group All Saints decided to record and produce their debut full-length studio album.
 "Never Ever" was released as the second single from their first album All Saints.
 The song was written by All Saints member Shaznay Lewis along with co-writers Robert Jazayeri and Sean Mather, and was produced by Cameron McVey and Magnus Fiennes.
 Lewis wrote the song after splitting up with a boyfriend, but the music conveyed the impression that all would be well.
 Soon after they signed their first major label deal with London Records, she discovered that the rest of the group—Melanie Blatt and Canadian sisters Nicole and Natalie Appleton—had presented the label head with a tape of vocal recordings they had made without her.
 It was their version of Lewis's own song "Never Ever" that made him pay attention to the music.
 "He asked who had written it, so then they were forced to come back and get me," Lewis commented.
 "Looking back on it, that was pretty low.
 I think that's why the whole time I knew that if I didn't write I'd be out on my ear".

 All Saints flew to the United States, where the song was recorded and produced by Mather and Jazayeri.
 Due to control issues, London Records brought in Cameron McVey to do additional production on the track because of time/distance constraints and Cameron's relationship with Lewis.
 Lewis was in tears over the success of "Never Ever", since it was written about a personal broken relationship, and said, "I never believed that so much good could come out of such a bad situation."
 All Saints recorded the vocals in Washington, D.C., except for the intro, which was recorded at Battery Studios in London and was kept from the original demo.
 This was because the mood could not be replicated and everyone agreed to keep the demo vocals.

 However, the song's producing and writing caused controversy.
 Robert Jazayeri, who wrote the song, issued a writ against All Saints, and they were granted 40% of the publishing rights to the track.
 After he was not satisfied, Jazayeri filed a lawsuit towards the group's record label London Records and All Saints' management, which was settled amicably by the parties.

 Composition

-The song is set in common time at a tempo of 67 beats per minute and uses the melody from the British folk song “Amazing Grace” as its main hook.
+The song is set in common time at a tempo of 67 beats per minute.
 The lyrics are about the girls' first expressions after a sad break-up, and the girls ask what they did wrong in the relationship.

 Stephen Thomas Erlewine from AllMusic described the musical content as an "extraordinary gospel-tinged" song.
 Nick Butler from Sputnikmusic described the musical content as a "power ballad".

+The melody of the song is based upon an overlay of the hymn tune "New Britain", the most common setting for "Amazing Grace", which according to Ger Tillekens is the reason it became so successful.